LGBTQ+ Resources and Support

 Visit MyStevens > Workday > Change your personal information

-You can change your legal name and gender by submitting official court and/or state documents
+You can change your legal name and gender by submitting official court and/or official identification documents

-This will trigger a team at Stevens to update: MyStevens, RMS, Canvas, DuckSuccess, Handshake, Ducklink, Outlook Global Address List, and how your name appears in email
+This will trigger updates to: MyStevens, RMS, Canvas, DuckSuccess, Handshake, Ducklink, Outlook Global Address List, and how your name appears in email

-Once you have made a name change in Workday Student, you may visit the DuckCard Office for a new DuckCard, free of charge.
+Once you have made a name change in Workday Student (preferred or legal), you may visit the DuckCard Office for a new DuckCard, free of charge.

 LEGAL NAME AND/OR GENDER CHANGES